4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 ![](assets/en/ORDA/companyTable.png)

 The `Company` table is automatically available as a dataclass in the `ds` datastore.
-You can write:
+Puede escribir:

 ```4d
 var $compClass : cs.Company //declares a $compClass object variable of the Company class